 Ancillary Probates in Oklahoma

-The spouses children, heirs or legatees of an individual who dies owning property in several states may be faced with having to have probate actions in each of those states.
+The spouses children, heirs, devises or legatees of an individual who dies owning property in several states may be faced with having to have probate actions in each of those states.
 An ancillary probate may be the solution

 A domiciliary probate (home state probate) is conducted in the state where the decedent resided at the time of death.
 Typically, a probate action is started in that state.
 The court appoints personal representative or executor.
 However, the home state probate court is generally powerless to convey property that is in Oklahoma.
 This may involve a second home, oil and gas interests or property titled (such as vehicle and boats) in the non-residential home.